ucsb-cs156-s23/team03-s23-6pm-3/issues/issue32_update_movie_to_use_backend.md

-Change 2nd Model frontend to use Java backend
+Change movie frontend to use Java backend

 # Acceptance Criteria:

-All of the following refer to the frontend for the 2nd Model from team01.
+All of the following refer to the frontend for the movie from team01.

 You may want to search and replace `Movie` with the name you used for your pages in team01.